jeffreykramey/SystemMonitor/readme.md

 ## Versions
 **SystemLogger 0.4-beta**
 * NiceHash no longer automatically restarts if it is manually closed when it is the only monitored process.
-* If an application is being activley monitored over a multi-day period, all data from this period is now condensed into a single log entry for simplicity.
+* If an application is being actively monitored over a multi-day period, all data from this period is now condensed into a single log entry for simplicity.

 **SystemLogger 0.3-beta**